E91 American Caramel Cards – Generic Players or Not?

 Option 2: Some Real Players, Some Generic

 The most popular stance for this set is that some of the cards are generic and others are not.
 And I get it — perfectly reasonable.
 To get a little more specific, most argue that the cards found in E91A depict real players.
-The evidence for that is because many other cards show similar pictures to the faces in the E91A set.
+The evidence for that is because many other cards show similar pictures to the faces in the E91A set, as outlined here.

 Now, this is where it gets a little tricky.
 E91B includes the same teams (Chicago, New York, and Philadelphia) as are found in E91A.
 However, many of the players are different.
 Players included in E91B that were also in E91A would have the same exact pose and, essentially, be the same card.
 Those cards would also be considered to picture the actual player.
 However, the others in E91B that featured new players would be considered generic.
 That’s because they used the same poses as different players in E91A.
 Make sense?